Finding the perfect location for a new industrial facility is one of the biggest decisions a

 - Local business climate issues: taxes, incentives, legislative/regulatory climate, and fiscal responsibility.

 - Community attractiveness: housing, schools, image, and presence of similar professionals.

 - Site assessment:

 - Land acquisition

 - Planning issues

 - Environmental impact statements

 - Engineering design, plans and specifications.

 - Project financing:

-Submission of claims; presentation at dispute review board, arbitration, or other forum.
+- Submission of claims; presentation at dispute review board, arbitration, or other forums